-At the appearance of the troops, Kicking Bear and Short Bull and 3,000 Ghost Dancers fled to the badlands about 50 miles northwest of the Pine Ridge Agency, at the northwest corner of the Pine Ridge Reservation.
+Part of the artillery detachment that took part in the Battle of Wounded Knee at Pine Ridge in January 1891, a month after the battle.
+The Hotchkiss guns had rained deadly fire on the Indians. west of the Pine Ridge Agency, at the northwest corner of the Pine Ridge Reservation.
 Although this action was not hostile, General Miles decided to remove from the reservations and incarcerate the most conspicuous agitators.
 Prominent among them was Sitting Bull, Custer's nemesis, who allegedly was fomenting a rebellion at his camp on the Standing Rock Reservation.
 His death while resisting arrest on December 15, and the flight of his followers southward contributed to the events that led, 2 weeks later, to the Battle of Wounded Knee.
+Pine Ridge is still the agency of the Oglalas.
+Although a few of the buildings date from the turn of the century, most are of recent origin.
+Rosebud Agency, South Dakota \otimes Location: Todd County, town of Rosebud.